 Three Notable Features

-- FlyingBlue is one of the better loyalty programs in the industry: Air France/KLM has a lot going for it in the skies and on the ground, but FlyingBlue is what makes the airline worthy of every higher flyer’s attention.
-That alone elevates the carrier from “decently good” to “one of the best,” simply because it gifts returning customers practical and versatile miles that are easy to accrue too.
-The perks you receive in exchange are competitive too, although they aren’t out of the ordinary.
-But FlyingBlue is held in such high regard not necessarily because of those benefits, but because it offers customers fabulous travel opportunities to spend their miles on…all without breaking the bank.
-Thanks to special promotions, you can usually fly between North America and Europe and back for under 50,000 miles, and beyond that, lax rules regarding stopovers (they’re allowed) and partner awards (they’re cheap) enable even higher higher flying.
+- FlyingBlue is a solid loyalty program: Air France/KLM has a lot going for it in the skies and on the ground, but FlyingBlue is what really makes the airline worthy of every higher flyer’s attention.
+The carrier is already “good,” but because it gifts returning customers practical and versatile miles that are easy to accrue, it’s considered even better.
+The perks you’d receive with status are competitive too, although they aren’t out of the ordinary.
+FlyingBlue is held in high regard not necessarily because of those benefits, but because it offers customers useful travel opportunities to spend their miles on…all without breaking the bank.
+Thanks to special promotions, you can fly between North America and Europe and back for under 50,000 miles, and beyond that, lax rules regarding stopovers (they’re allowed) and partner awards (they’re cheap) enable even higher higher flying.

 - “New” Air France is particularly awesome too: Air France was, until recently, a “ho-hum” airline, especially for those flying in premium cabins.
 That’s not to say that it was bad — the soft product was consistently above average — but the carrier has since reinvested and the results are stunning.
 Business class used to have angled flat seats in dense 2-3-2 configurations…

 …but now they have spacious and private reverse herringbone seats in 1-2-1 configurations.

 The improvement is noteworthy, and La Premiere, the elite first class offering, has also jumped significantly in terms of quality.
 Like Air France Business, it’s not that the seat was downright bad before, but it never could truly compete with other major airlines…